majorhaji/backend-api-project/README.md

 - `userData`
 - `commentData`

-The job of the `db/data/index.js` file will be to export out of the db folder _only the data relevant to the current environment_.
-Specifically this file should allow your seed file to access only a specific set of data depending on the environment it's in: test, development or production.
-To do this it will have to require in all the data and should make use of `process.env` in your `index.js` file to achieve only exporting the right data out.

-**HINT: make sure the keys you export match up with the keys required into the seed file**

-## Step 2 - Migrations and Seeding
+## Step 2 - Creating tables and Seeding

 Your seed file should now be set up to require in either test or dev data depending on the environment.

 You will need to create your migrations and complete the provided seed function to insert the appropriate data into your database.

-### Migrations
+### Creating Tables

 This is where you will set up the schema for each table in your database.

 You should have separate tables for `topics`, `articles`, `users` and `comments`.
-You will need to think carefully about the order in which you create your migrations.
-You should think carefully about whether you require any constraints on your table columns (e.g. 'NOT NULL')
+Make sure to consider the order in which you create your tables.
+You should think about whether you require any constraints on your table columns (e.g. 'NOT NULL')

 Each topic should have: